tel: +48 22 499 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Potential hazard to health from tiny fragments of magnets pose a threat, in case of ingestion, which is crucial in the aspect of protecting young children.
-Furthermore, tiny parts of these products have the potential to hinder the diagnostic process in case of swallowing.
+• Possible danger to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
+Furthermore, miniscule components of these magnets have the potential to hinder the diagnostic process when they are in the body.

 Neodymium magnets can become demagnetized at high temperatures.